 • Most are willing to spend on both academics and co-curriculars, but co-curricular tends to become "second priority" the minute academics feel threatened.

-Parents are deeply involved emotionally, but not always proactive structurally.
+Parents are deeply involved emotionally but not always proactive

 • They listen to their kids.